matt-fonto/concepts/functional_design_patterns.md

 3. Rule III (Identity element): There is a special thing called `zero` such that when you combine any thing with `zero`, you get the original back => 0 + 1 = 1 || 0 + 9 = 9

 - If zero is missing, we call it a `subgroup`

+- Endomorphism: Functions with the same type of input and output (they are monoids)

+### Monads vs. Monoids

+Monad laws: just the monoid defition in disguise

+- Closure, associativity, identity